 Amy Talluto

 14 x 24 x 22 inches

-Although landscape is a principal subject matter for both Carr and Talluto, their approaches are quite different.
-Carr's sculptural vignettes depict woodland glades, starry ponds, icy slopes or tree covered hillsides, but these pleasant scenics are fashioned of foam, plastic, resin and painted paper.
+Carr's sculptural vignettes depict woodland glades, starry ponds, icy slopes, or tree covered hillsides, but these pleasant scenics are fashioned of foam, plastic, resin, and painted paper.
 The brilliant, even startling colors Carr uses are at once poisonous and magical, acidic and jewel-like.
-Initially, viewers may want to plunge into these cartoon worlds just as they did their childhood day dreams - I know I did - but there is an air of toxicity about the sculptures.
-Like the beautiful poison dart frog, the work seems to say, "Look, but don't touch."
+Initially, viewers may want to plunge into these cartoon worlds just as they did their childhood day dreams, but there is an air of toxicity about Carr's sculptures.
+Like the beautiful poison dart frog, the works' vivid coloring seems to say, "Look, but don't touch."

-The opening line of a poem I recently read - "Son," by Brad Leithauser - states that "Memory buries its own."
-I think of this line as I consider Carr's work.
-Her body of work is as concerned with memory and longing as it is the juxtaposition of the natural and unnatural, or the literal and metaphorical.
+The opening line of the poem "Son," by Brad Leithauser, states that "Memory buries its own."
+I recall this line as I consider Carr's landscapes.
+Her body of work is as concerned with memory and longing - otherwise known as nostalgia - as it is with the juxtaposition of natural and unnatural.
 How do we treat our buried memories?
-How do we fashion them to fit our story and suit our purposes, all these millions of cells and thousands of minutes later?
-Likewise, how will we remember that which we celebrate in this moment?
-Carr's sculptures are elegies for moments long past, and also for the present, reminders that what is will not be.
+How do we fashion our memories to suit our purposes, or to fit our desired narrative?
+Likewise, how will we remember this moment?
+Carr's sculptures are elegies for moments past, but also for the present, reminders that what is will not be.
+Time, so far as we know, is unremitting.

+Amy Talluto